With over 25 clubs and activities to choose from, students are sure to find one that speaks to their talents and interests.

 Class Officers for Grades 9, 10, 11, 12

 Each class will have elections for President, Vice President, Secretary, and Historian.
 Class Officers are elected in the spring for the upcoming school year for the 12, 11, and 10th grades.
 Freshmen elections are held in late September.
 Students must complete a nomination paper and be approved by the administration prior to being placed on the ballot.
 Class Election Speeches are held one day prior to the election.
-In order to run for election to a student office, a student must be considered in good standing.
-That is, must be passing all subjects, have "good" conduct marks, and a good attendance record.
+In order to run for election to a student office, a student must be considered in good standing and must pass all subjects, have "good" conduct marks, and have a good attendance record.
 Must be available to attend meetings after school hours.

 DECA (Distributive Clubs of America)

 Students are immersed in an active and fun community of young actors and actresses.
-Each year drama performs a winter and spring production, each one exploring a different genre.
+Each year, Drama performs a winter and spring production.
+Each production explores a different genre.
 Besides acting, there are other ways students can get involved: set design, marketing, costume design, makeup design…the list is endless.
-BVT partners with Alternatives in Whitinsville and utilizes their theater space for every spring production.
-Each year, the drama club continues to grow and change with each new talent.
-Your voice will be heard and your talent showcased.
+They've partnered with Alternatives in Whitinsville and utilize their theater space for every spring production.
+Each year, the Drama Club continues to grow and change with each new talent.
+Your voice will be heard, and your talent showcased.

-Our Robotics Club participates in the FIRST Robotics Competition, a national engineering contest that immerses high school students in the exciting world of engineering.
-Teaming up with engineers from businesses and universities, students get a hands-on, inside look at the engineering profession.
-BVT's Robotics team competes in a spirited, no-holds-barred tournament complete with referees, cheerleaders, and time clocks.
+Our First Robotics Team 61, The Intinimidators, participates in the FIRST Robotics Competitions, a national engineering contest that immerses high school students in the exciting world of engineering.
+Students get a hands-on, inside look at the engineering profession by meeting engineers from businesses and universities.
+Our Robotics team competes in a spirited, no-holds-barred tournament complete with referees, cheerleaders, and time clocks.

 Rachel's Challenge is a national non-profit organization dedicated to creating safe, connected school environments where learning and teaching are maximized.
 Based on the life and writing of Rachel Scott, the first victim of the Columbine tragedy in 1999, Rachel's Challenge provides a continual improvement process for schools designed to awaken the learner in every child.
 The goal is to motivate and equip students to start and sustain a chain reaction of kindness and compassion that transforms schools and communities.

 The Gaming Club unites gamers from various backgrounds and gives them a place to socialize and game in a safe environment.
-It also is designed to introduce new people to the world of gaming and introduce veteran gamers to new games and methods of play.
+It is also designed to introduce new people to the world of gaming and introduce veteran gamers to new games and methods of play.
 We focus on board and card games and prohibit video games during this time.
-Popular games include: Magic: The Gathering, HeroQuest, Dungeons and Dragons, Puerto Rico, Chess, Checkers/Drots, and Pokemon. (particularly with regards to games that rely on and develop problem-solving and critical thinking skills).
+Popular games include Magic: The Gathering, HeroQuest, Dungeons and Dragons, Puerto Rico, Chess, Checkers/Drots, and Pokemon.
+Particularly with regard to games that rely on and develop problem-solving and critical thinking skills.

 Advisors – Megan Potenti & Len O'Neil